g-patton/hundredHour/README.md

-Will be a social media app clone
+Project in progress.
+Will be an app to plan vacations with friends.

 # Install